 We are building a revolution to increase the number of beautiful, quality and enduring local neighbourhoods, streets and buildings in Australia through local chapters comprised of people who deeply love, and are fighting to improve, their local area.

-Unlike most revolutions, we intend to restore, not purge, the wisdom of the past in a new vision of progress.
+Unlike most revolutions, we intend to restore the wisdom of the past.